 Length of Time for Pre-Approval or DU Approval

 To receive a true pre-approval or DU Approval can take a few days or even weeks.
-This depends on how long you, as the potential buyer takes to send over all of the documents that the lender asks for.
-With the San Diego Housing Market being as competitive as it currently is, it is crucial that you take this first step before you even start the search of homes with your Realtor.
+This depends on how long it takes you to send over all of the documents the lender has requested.
+With the San Diego Housing Market being as competitive as it currently is, you must take this first step before you even start the search for homes with your Realtor.
 If you were to put an offer on a home without having a pre-approval, you would not be taken seriously.

 What Does The Buyer Need to Provide?

 When a seller puts their home on the market, they are motivated to sell to “qualified buyers.”
-They are not wanting to show their home to just anyone that is simply looking at homes without having been pre-approved with a lender.
-They also do not want to accept an offer from someone that is not sure that they can secure a loan.
+They don’t want to show their home to just anyone simply looking at homes without having been pre-approved by a lender.
+They also do not want to accept an offer from someone who cannot secure a loan.
 If you submit an offer without a pre-approval, this is what you are telling the seller.
-“I like your home but I am not sure that I qualify for a loan in order to buy it”.
+“I like your home, but I am not sure that I qualify for a loan to buy it.”

 Working With a Professional Realtor